gongahkia/yuho/doc/KANBAN.md

     * [CCLaw Sandbox](https://github.com/smucclaw)

 7. Meng's subsequent presentation to me *(13/09/2024)*
+    * Applying formal logic (heuristic minimization) to the realm of informal logic (lawmaking)
     * DSL as a vehicle to support boolean minimization in statutes
         * applied in *Poh Yuan Nie v Public Prosecutor [2022] SGCA 74*
         * useful for eliminating contradictions within judgements and rulings